 Their playfulness and gentle natures make them a good choice for families with kids.
 Younger children will need to be taught to be gentle with them, though.

 They can also do well with dogs and other cats, especially if they are raised with them.
 Even when they aren’t, if you introduce a new pet to the family, they will be reserved while they assess the new situation.
-But eventually they will accept the new family member.
+But eventually, they will accept the new family member.

-The same is true with meeting new people.
+The same is true for meeting new people.
 They may appear shy at first, but they’re simply reserving judgment.
 It can take some time, but when they decide that someone is worth knowing, they will warm up and accept them.

 Until then, they will simply leave the room or hide if they’re uncomfortable.
 You can almost count on that if you’re having a large gathering.

 They are equally observant of everyday goings-on in the household.
 You’ll get reminders of their superior intelligence when they do something they have learned from watching you—like opening and closing cabinets and doors.